seykafu/seykafu.github.io/README.md

 and [Auditing Portal](https://certik.io/):
 ![alt text](Assets/audit.png)

-I helped conceptualize, design and release the CertiKShield platform, working alongside various stakeholders including engineers, designers and the COO.
-Work ranged from widely from brainstorming feature ideas, testing APIs, and illustrating wireframes to producing a actionable prototype for the engineering team.
-CertiKShield is designed to help decentralize converage for staking pool users who want to be covered for any potential loss in wallet crypto or their stake.
+* CertiKShield is designed to help decentralize converage for staking pool users who want to be covered for any potential loss in wallet crypto or their stake.
 Users can join pools and earn crypto from staking regularly while being simultaneously covered by paying a small monthly fee.

+* I helped conceptualize, design and release the CertiKShield platform.
+    * I worked alongside engineers, designers and the COO to research and validate feature viabilty and feasibility

+    * Work ranged from brainstorming feature ideas, testing APIs, and illustrating wireframes to producing a actionable prototype for the engineering team.

-Along with CertiKShield, I helped conceptualize and prepare the prelaunch of CertiK's auditing portal, which is designed to help streamline client auditing projects with an interactive user-facing platform for easier communication and GitHub comment viewing.
+* I also helped conceptualize and prepare the prelaunch of CertiK's auditing portal which is designed to help streamline client auditing projects with an interactive user-facing platform for easier communication and GitHub comment viewing.

-I also supported the Marketing Team's efforts in launching their new marketing campaign throughout the summer, with the goal of acquiring new blockchain ambassadors, establishing partnership programs and streamlining marketing analytics for easier KPI analysis.
+* Along with my product-related projects, I supported the Marketing Team's efforts in launching their new marketing campaign, with the goal of acquiring new blockchain ambassadors, establishing partnership programs and streamlining marketing analytics for easier KPI analysis.

 <br/>